Bathroom lighting is important as it is the room that we start and end our day in.

 One of the main problems with bathroom lighting is that it can throw shadows, which can make it very difficult to carry out grooming like shaving and applying makeup, and of course reading.

-Most people think that adding a lot of floodlights is the answer as it makes the bathroom very bright but this often throws shadows on the face which make grooming somewhat difficult.
+Most people think that adding a lot of floodlights is the answer as it makes the bathroom very bright but this often throws shadows on the face which makes grooming somewhat difficult.

 Lighting designers divide bathroom lighting into three basic categories: ambient, task, and accent.
 A lighting plan needs to address each of these categories to be successful.